kpousti/cse15l-lab-reports/LabReport4.md

 # Step 6

-Now proceeding to press `ls` we can see the contents of the file we then found a file `Test.sh`, I had to check what was in the bash script by typing `less te<tab>`

 After executing ls, I found a file named `Test.sh`.
 To check the contents of the bash script using the `less` command, I used the following keystrokes:

 - Keys pressed: `less te<tab>`
 - Effect: Uses the less command to view the contents of the "Test.sh" file.
 ![four](lsoption.pdf)

-Press `Q` in order to return back

 Pressing `Q` allowed me to return back.

 To run the tests and observe the failures, I executed the following command:

 Keys pressed: `bash te<tab>`
-Effect: Runs the tests by executing the "Test.sh" bash script.
+Effect: Runs the tests by executing the `Test.sh` bash script.

-Running bash tesh.sh revealed the 2 failed tests and the line where the error occurs.
+Running `bash tesh.sh` revealed the 2 failed tests and the line where the error occurs.

 ![five](2testsfailed.pdf)